-On November 1, 2002, MasTec and Austin Shanfelter entered into a split dollar agreement wherein MasTec agreed to pay the premiums due on a life insurance policy with an aggregate face amount of \$18,000,000.
+On November 1, 2002, MasTec and Austin Shanfelter entered into a split dollar agreement, as subsequently amended, wherein MasTec agreed to pay the premiums due on a life insurance policy with an aggregate face amount of \$18,000,000.
 Mr. Shanfelter and his spouse are the insureds under the policy.
 Under the terms of this agreement, MasTec is the sole owner and beneficiary of the policy and is entitled, upon the death of the insureds, to recover all premiums it pays on the policy plus interest equal to four percent, compounded annually.
 The remainder of the policy's proceeds will be paid in accordance with Mr. Shanfelter's designations.
-MasTec will make the premium payments for the term of the agreement or until the agreement is terminated, which occurs upon any of the following events: (i) total cessation of MasTec's business, (ii) bankruptcy, receivership or dissolution of MasTec, or (iii) the six year anniversary of the agreement.
+MasTec will make the premium payments for the term of the agreement or until the agreement is terminated, which occurs upon any of the following events: (i) bankruptcy or dissolution of MasTec, or (ii) the six year anniversary of the agreement.
 In 2002, 2003, 2004 and the nine months ended September 30, 2005, MasTec paid approximately \$500,000, \$500,000 and \$0, respectively, in premiums in connection with the split dollar agreement for Mr. Shanfelter and his family.